infrastellar/space-program/README.md

 # Infrastellar Space Program

 This repository represents the development of Infrastellar Systems "Space Program", a method for managing reliable production infrastructure.

+## Space Program

+Space Program is the name for the opinionated Terraform setup that Infrastellar Systems uses to manage infrastructure.
+It aims to provide platform operators and developers with a high level system design that builds in advantages to reliability, ease of collaboration, and change management.

 ## Glossary